Top unusual things to do in Porto

 Ride a buggy in the hills of Porto

-buggy off road adventure porto
+buggy hills porto

-Once I got it out of my head I got into our buggy and enjoyed the ride – we crossed some rivers and some bumpy courses with holes, always enjoying the most beautiful panoramas of the region.
+Once I got it out of my head I got into our buggy and enjoyed the ride – we crossed some rivers and some bumpy courses with holes, always enjoying the most beautiful views of the region.

 We also got to see Quintandona, a picturesque village, as well as the incredible Roman ruins of Castro Mozinho.